Tree-Ro/amq-dl-util/README.md

 ⚠️ **Work In Progress**: Currently under development.

-A full-stack application for downloading songs from AnisongDB/Amq, featuring a React Material-UI front-end.
+An SPA for downloading songs from AnisongDB/Amq, featuring a React Material-UI front-end.

 ## Features